abhijeetsingh1704/DupRemover/README.md

 ## Dependencies
 Biopython >=1.78

-DupRemover can install biopython>=1.78 package if biopython is not installed.
+DupRemover can install biopython>=1.78 package, if biopython is not installed.

-Please upgrade to Biopython >=1.78 if older version is installed
+Please upgrade to biopython>=1.78 if older version is installed

 ## Usage